These vegan peppermint patty brownie cupcakes with cream cheese frosting are the perfect blend of sweet, chocolate, and mint!

 Pour the brownie batter into the prepared cupcake liners (I could fill anywhere from 12-15).
 Bake for 20-25 minutes, until centers look just slightly set.
 Remove from oven and allow to cool for about 10 minutes before transferring to a wire rack to cool completely before frosting.

 Place shortening and cream cheese in a mixer.
 Beat until it is starting to smooth out, but it does not need to be completely smooth.
-Add powdered sugar, peppermint and 2 T of kale green food coloring in a mixer (NOTE: if you are using commercial food coloring add a few drops to reach desired color, and slowly add water or milk to reach the right consistency).
+Add powdered sugar, peppermint and 2 T of kale green food coloring (see below) in a mixer (NOTE: if you are using commercial food coloring add a few drops to reach desired color, and slowly add water or milk to reach the right consistency).
 Beat again until completely incorporated and smooth.
 Fold chocolate chips into the frosting by hand.

 Spoon the frosting over the cooled cupcakes, or pipe it out using either a pastry bag with a large tip (needs to be big enough for the chocolate chips) or a plastic bag with the corner clipped.
 Store in the fridge until serving—refrigerating the brownies gives them an extra fudgey texture!
 Enjoy!